Group Executive Committee

 He has led numerous assignments in the field of information systems architecture and technologies within the Alcatel group, Sema group and subsequently at Ernst & Young consultants.
 At the time of Ernst & Young’s merger with Cap Gemini in 2000, he occupied several executive functions within Cap Gemini France.

 In 2004, he joined Air France-KLM as assistant to the Group’s general manager of information systems.
 He oversaw IT strategy and contributed to the integration of the Air France and KLM information systems.

 In 2012 he is appointed Executive Vice President IT Air France KLM.

 Anne-Sophie Le Lay holds a law degree from the Paris Bar and a Master's degree in Business Law and Real Estate Law.

 She began her professional career in 1996 as a lawyer specializing in Business Law and Real Estate Law in Paris.
-She then moved to Toronto (Canada) where she worked as a consultant in a law firm.
+She then moved to Toronto in Canada, where she worked as a consultant in a law firm.

 In 2001, she joined the Legal Department of the Renault Group, initially responsible for the legal assembly of the sale of land at the former Billancourt plant.
 In 2007, she took charge of the environmental law, energy and real estate division.
 A year later, she was in charge of the Euromed region.
 In this capacity, she was part of the negotiating team with the Kingdom of Morocco for the implementation of the Tangiers plant.
 At the same time, she led transversal topics related to the Group's international development.

-Since 2011 she has been Legal Director of the Renault Group within the framework of the development of the Renault-Nissan Alliance.
+From 2011 to February 2018 she was Legal Director of the Renault Group within the framework of the development of the Renault-Nissan Alliance.

 Anne-Sophie Le Lay is also Vice-President of the Montesquieu Circle, Association of Legal Directors and within this framework is Pedagogical Director of the Executive Master General Counsel, in partnership with Science Po Paris.